Free at-home COVID tests are back: Here’s how to get yours

 (NEXSTAR) — After a months-long hiatus, a government website that allows American households to order free at-home COVID-19 tests is back online Monday.

-People can go to COVIDtests.gov to place their order of four rapid at-home tests per household, which will be delivered for free by the United States Postal Service.
+People can go to COVID.gov/tests to place their order of four rapid at-home tests per household, which will be delivered for free by the United States Postal Service.

 Once your order ships, you should get a tracking number sent to the email you include with your order.